drod180/DOMinion/README.md

 ###Technical Details:
 * DOMinion is a lightweight library that uses instance variable htmlElements which is coerced to behave like an array. htmlElements are kept in an object called DOMNodeCollection which has multiple public API which can be used to manipulate the DOM.
-* $d can be used with selectors of either strings, HTMLElement objects or functions to create a new DOMNodeCollection.
-Functions will be registered and called as soon as the document is ready, or immediately if document is already ready.

-ex.

 ```
+//Selector can be string, HTMLElement object or function.
 root.$d = function (selector) {
 	var returnVal;